TrainFan1804/SimpleComp/README.md

 # Simple Lexer
 This is an simple lexer writen in java.

-# What language can the lexer analyze?
+# What language can the lexer analyse?

 ```
 func functionName[argumentOne, argumentTwo, ...] {